einar-saukas/ZX0/README.md

 at least "delta" bytes lower than lowest address of decompressed data.

-For instance, if you want to skip the last 768 bytes of a certain input file and compress everything else (possibly referencing this "sufix" of 768 bytes), then use the command-line compressor as follows:
+For instance, if you want to skip the last 768 bytes of a certain input file and compress everything else (possibly referencing this "suffix" of 768 bytes), then use the command-line compressor as follows:

 ```